 Tod Seelie has photographed in 25 countries on five different continents.
-His work has appeared in publications such as The New York Times, Stern Magazine, TIME, Wired, New York Magazine, Rolling Stone, Spin, Juxtapoz, Thrasher, Vice, Der Speigel and Mass Appeal among others.
+His work has appeared in many publications, including The New York Times, TIME, Wired, New York Magazine, Rolling Stone, Spin, BBC Travel, Stern Magazine, Der Speigel, Juxtapoz, Thrasher, Vice and Topic.
 His images also appear in the feature films Perfect Sense (2011) and Empire Me (2011).

-Select clients include Lexus, Cutty Sark, Red Bull, Goldenvoice, Deitch Projects, Vice Media, New York City Opera, Cornerstone Promotion, Chrome Industries and various record labels, as well as fashion labels Vans, Rogan, Loomstate, and Anon Optics.
+Select commercial clients include Lexus, Cutty Sark, Red Bull, Coachella, Goldenvoice, New York City Opera, Deitch Projects, Vice Media, Cornerstone Promotion and various record labels, as well as fashion labels Vans, Chrome Industries, Loomstate and Anon Optics.

 In 2013 Tod published his first book of photography, BRIGHT NIGHTS: Photographs of Another New York, with Prestel Publishing.
 The book chronicles 15 years of living and shooting in NYC, with 10 essays by fellow collaborators and cultural observers.
 "This startlingly beautiful collection of images captures a gritty culture that belies the city’s glamorous persona." —Juxtapoz